tmurakami/mockito4k/README.md

 }
 ```

-To use this library with mockito-android, add these libraries as `androidTestCompile` dependency.
+To use this with mockito-android, add them as `androidTestCompile` dependency.

 ```groovy
 dependencies {